FC Metalist Kharkiv: Metal Kharkiv and club reformation

 A new team based in Kharkiv and named Metal was founded in 2019 by former vice-president of Dynamo Kyiv and former sportive director of Metalist Yevhen Krasnikov.
 Metal debuted in the Ukrainian Second League in the 2020–21 season.
 Along with Oleksandr Kucher as the head coach, Metal was joined by former head coach of Metalist 1925 Kharkiv Oleksandr Pryzetko.
-After winning the Second League in June 2021, it was confirmed that Metal will be renamed to Metalist and the old logo will be returned to the club, along with its brand and history.
-The new president became Oleksandr Yaroslavsky, who was in charge of the club from 2005 to 2012.
-In interview on 23 February 2021 Yaroslavsky noted that the Metalist debts should be paid by those who created them and he has no intentions to get involved with them.
+After winning the Second League in June 2021, Metal was renamed Metalist, and the old logo returned to the club, along with its brand and history.
+Oleksandr Yaroslavsky, who was in charge of the old club from 2005 to 2012, became the president of the new club.

+On 18 October 2023, a former player of Metalist David Caiado filed a new case with CAS against the revived club to recover his salary compensation (CAS 2022/A/9288).
+David Caiado played for Metalist in 2015.
+The club has appealed denying its relationship to the original club in hope to avoid paying owed compensations.
+Metalist has been playing in the Ukrainian First League since the 2023–24 season.
+Due to the Russian invasion of Ukraine (2022) Metalist has been playing its home matches since the 2023–24 season in Uzhhorod.

 Stadium

 As Metalist Stadium was one of the venues for UEFA Euro 2012, the management decided to reconstruct and expand the arena and turn it into a modern recreational and leisure facility.
 In May 2008, Metalist Arena was the venue for 2008 Ukrainian Cup Final.